Bogan

-Bogan (/ˈboʊɡən/ BOHG-ən) is Australian and New Zealand slang for a person whose speech, clothing, attitude and behaviour are considered unrefined or unsophisticated.
-Depending on the context, the term can be pejorative or self-deprecating.
-The prevalence of the term bogan has also been associated with changing social attitudes towards social class in Australia.
+Bogan (/ˈboʊɡən/ BOHG-ən) is Australian and New Zealand slang to describe a person whose speech, clothing, behaviour, or attitudes are considered unrefined or unsophisticated.
+Depending on the context, the term can be used pejoratively or in a humorous, self-deprecating manner.
+The term "bogan" has also been associated with changing social attitudes towards class in Australia, and its use often reflects broader cultural stereotypes and divisions.

 Since the 1980s, the bogan has become a very well-recognised subculture, often as an example of bad taste.
 It has antecedents in the Australian larrikin and ocker, and various localised names exist that describe the same or very similar people to the bogan.

-Etymology
+History

 The origin of the term bogan is unclear; both the Macquarie Dictionary and the Australian Oxford Dictionary cite the origin as unknown.
 Some Sydney residents' recollection is that the term is based on the concept that residents of the western suburbs (stereotyped as "Westies") displayed what are now termed "bogan" characteristics and that an individual who displayed these characteristics to a strong extent was as "west" as the Bogan River in western New South Wales.
 According to another anecdote, the term emerged in Melbourne's outer-western and outer-eastern suburbs in the late 1970s and early 1980s.